AlonLabWIS/yoglen/README.md

 1. Clone repository
 2. Install dependencies
 3. Install and open Rstudio
-4. Set outputDir to your desired directory
+4. Set outputDir to your desired directory (top of each .Rmd script)
 6. Ready to go!

 ```bash